nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Edits an existing person in the booking system.

 Format: `edit_person eo/EMAIL [n/NAME] [p/PHONE] [e/EMAIL] [t/TAG]`
-* Edits the person with the specified `EMAIL`.
+* Edits the person with the specified `EMAIL` in `eo/EMAIL` (case-insensitive).
 Emails are unique to each person.
 * At least one of the optional fields must be provided.
 The field(s) provided will replace the data in the existing field(s) of the specified person.
+* ((Talk about whether tag can be empty))

 Example:
-* `edit_person eo/amy@example.com p/83984029` updates the phone number of the person with email amy@example.com to 83984029.
+* `edit_person eo/amy@example.com p/83984029 n/Jane` updates the phone number and name of the person with email amy@example.com to 83984029 and Jane, respectively.

 #### 3.3.3.
 Deleting a person : `delete_person`

-Deletes a person corresponding to the email specified.
+Deletes the specified person from the booking system.

 Format: `delete_person e/EMAIL`
-* Deletes the person with the specified `EMAIL`.
+* Deletes the person with the specified `EMAIL` (case-insensitive).
 Emails are unique to each person.
-* The `EMAIL` field is case-insensitive.

 Example:
 * `delete_person e/johndoe@gmail.com` deletes the person with email johndoe@gmail.com from the system.